Fixed: Fedora doesn’t shut down my PC

 Turns out this is actually a “feature” and has been around for many versions of Fedora, probably unsolvable for people like me.
 Annoying as it is, I’ve found a workaround that works for me:

-• at the flashing cursor, press ESC and you’re back at the login screen
+• at the flashing cursor, press CTRL+C and you’re back at the login screen

 • shutdown from there without logging on works fine (which suggests some desktop configuration issue)